 France BioImaging is the French Node of Euro-BioImaging ERIC and participates to the Euro-BioImaging ERIC activities.
 As such, France BioImaging core facilities are opening their premises to EuBI users for transnational and national access.

-This call for scientific projects is open to any users outside France-BioImaging, who would like to use imaging technologies in one of FBI nodes: Paris Centre, Paris Ile-de-France-Sud, Marseille, Montpellier, Bordeaux, Bretagne-Loire.
+This call for scientific projects is open to any users outside France BioImaging Research Infrastructure perimeter, who would like to use imaging technologies in one of FBI nodes: Paris Centre, Paris Ile-de-France-Sud, Marseille, Montpellier, Bordeaux, Bretagne-Loire.

 The eligibility criteria are:

 - the project must be based on one of the EuBI technology portfolio (see list below)

 - a suitable scientific environment, possibly collaborative (example: neurosciences, cancer research… )

 Access requests can be submitted at any time through EuBI Web Access Portal : https://www.eurobioimaging.eu/service

 More info on EuBI access application process: https://www.eurobioimaging.eu/about-us/how-to-access

 Note: We encourage users to discuss potential applications with the contact person at the prospective France BioImaging core facility before submitting an application, to make the application as strong and successful as possible.
 Users can also contact France BioImaging coordination team for further information.

 - Spinning disc confocal systems